 “Hmm, that word you read doesn’t really make sense to me – does it to you?”

-Sometimes kids aren’t paying attention to meaning.
-Okay, a lot of times.
-Gently remind them that what they read needs to make sense.
+Sometimes kids aren’t paying attention to if the words they read make sense — have meaning.
+(Okay, a lot of times.)
+Gently remind your child that what she read needs to also make sense.

 “Does it make sense?”